-- 6.6 An insurance reinstatement cost, often referred to as a 'fire insurance valuation' although it is not a "valuation" in Red Book terms (see PS 1 Section 1 Paragraph 1.5) will not be provided unless specifically requested.
-Where it is, valuers must ensure they have the necessary experience and expertise to satisfy what is required. - 6.7 Where the lender requests that an insurance replacement cost be provided it shall be in accordance with the current SCSI Guide to House Rebuilding Costs, which is updated annually.
+- 6.6 An insurance reinstatement cost, often referred to as a 'fire insurance valuation', will not be provided unless specifically requested. - 6.7 Where the lender requests that an insurance replacement cost be provided it shall be in accordance with the current SCSI Guide to House Rebuilding Costs, which is updated annually.
 The rebuilding costs used refer to the expense of demolishing and clearing away the existing structure, and rebuilding it to its existing design in modern materials, using modern techniques, to a standard equal to the existing property and in accordance with current Building Regulations and other statutory requirements.
-The figures also allow for professional fees incurred in reinstatement and VAT at 13.5% on building costs and 23% on professional fees. - 6.8 Where the building is not of modern materials, or is a protected structure that is required to be reinstated exactly and is therefore outside the scope of the SCSI Guide to House Rebuilding Costs, the reinstatement cost should not be provided unless the valuer has expertise in that type of property.
+The figures also allow for professional fees incurred in reinstatement and VAT currently at 13.5% on building costs and 23% on professional fees. - 6.8 Where the building is not of modern materials, or is a protected structure that is required to be reinstated exactly and is therefore outside the scope of the SCSI Guide to House Rebuilding Costs, the reinstatement cost should not be provided unless the valuer has expertise in that type of property.
 In these circumstances a professional cost assessment should be recommended. - 6.9 Where the subject property is part of a multi-unit development or building, it is the lender's responsibility to enquire whether a management committee or the landlord arranges insurance for the building as a whole, and whether that cover is adequate. - 6.10 Any exceptional risks likely to affect the premiums for insurance purposes should be reported.
 There is, however, no obligation for the valuer to seek out such factors.
 The duty is limited to factors which are noticeable during the ordinary course of inspection.